 Puberty is a key stage in the transition from childhood to adulthood.
-It is a normal part of growing up, and each person’s experience of it is unique.
+It usually starts when a person is in their early teens.
+It involves physical, psychological, and emotional changes, and each person’s experience of it is unique.

 Puberty can be a challenging and confusing time.
 Knowing what to expect and why these changes happen can help a person feel more in control as they go through it.

 This stage of life involves many physical and psychological changes, which result from shifts in hormone levels.

 Puberty usually begins between the ages of 8 and 14.
 It tends to happen in females earlier than in males.

 This article gives an overview of puberty, including what changes to expect, when they happen, and why.

 During puberty, the body goes through many internal and external changes.
 Among other things, this is the time when a person: